nfons/Paperless-Scanner/README.md

 - Verify your OpenAI API key is correct (for OpenAI)
 - Verify your Google Gemini API key is correct (for Gemini)
 - Check your internet connection
-- Ensure you have sufficient API credits for your chosen provider
+- Ensure you have sufficient API credits for your chosen provider (or switch from google to openai or vice versa if running out of credits.)

-## Development

-### Adding New Features

-1. **Scanner Support**: The scanner module uses Windows WIA for scanner communication
-2. **AI Integration**: The AI module can be extended to support other AI providers (currently openai and gemini)
-3. **GUI**: Built with tkinter for cross-platform compatibility

 ### Contributing